 Because the World Wide Web was developed and built without bearing disabled people in mind, there’s now a wide-ranging effort to reverse this trend, at the same time levelling the playing field to provide people with disabilities with the same ease of use the rest of us are used to.

-This effort is regulated by the Web Accessibility Initiative (WAI) developed by the World Wide Web Consortium (W3C).
-It is also enforced by law through the Americans with Disabilities Act (ADA) enacted in 1990 that states that all websites should comply with the Web Content Accessibility Guidelines (WCAG).
+This effort is led and regulated by the Web Accessibility Initiative (WAI (opens in new tab)) developed by the World Wide Web Consortium (W3C (opens in new tab)), and is enforced by law through the Americans with Disabilities Act (ADA (opens in new tab)).
+Enacted in 1990, the ADA states that all sites should comply with the Web Content Accessibility Guidelines (WCAG (opens in new tab)).

-In this guide, we’ll provide necessary information on making your website accessible to people with disabilities.
+In this guide, we provide the necessary information that you'll need for making your website accessible to people with disabilities.

 Why you should make your website accessible